 The Accelerated Training in Defense Manufacturing (ATDM) program prepares adult learners for manufacturing careers that support the submarine and defense industrial base – the system of companies that produce parts and equipment for the U.S. military.
-Students from all around the United States with various career backgrounds are completing the four-month training, which is housed at and ley by the Institute for Advanced Learning and Research (IALR).
+Students from all around the United States with various career backgrounds are completing the four-month training, which is housed at and led by the Institute for Advanced Learning and Research (IALR).

 Ignite Your Career at ATDM